Intro-to-CS-Bootcamp/ics_bc_s18/week4/README.md

 - Requirements
   - Using `english_number` and your old program on page 49, write out the lyrics to this song the *right* way this time.
 Punish your computer: have it start at 9999.
 (Don’t pick a number too large, though, because writing all of that to the screen takes your computer quite a while.
 A hundred thousand bottles of beer takes some time; and if you pick a million, you’ll be punishing yourself as well!)
 - Clarifications/Advice
-  - You've done this one before, just copy paste in your completed `english_number.rb` code, your old 99 bottles of beer code, and modify it to display the lyrics using english numbers by calling the function.
+  - You've done this one before, just copy paste in your completed `english_number.rb` code, your old 99 bottles of beer code, and modify it to display the lyrics using english numbers by calling the method.

 #### sort.rb

 - Requirements
   - Beyond the basic requirement of properly sorting the provided array, this one must be recursive.
 No points will be given if it's iterative.
-  - We've provided the wrapper function described in the book, we recommend you work with it.
+  - We've provided the wrapper method described in the book, we recommend you work with it.
 - Clarifications/Advice
   - The examples given in the sorting videos are meant to familiarize you with sorting as a whole, not provide base code for you to adapt.
 You can if you want to, but it's probably easier to not.